nixmeer/alexa-findmyiphone/README.md

 Most of the magic is done by [pyicloud](https://github.com/picklepete/pyicloud).

-# Changes to the original alexa-findmyiphone from Skinnder927
+# Changes to alexa-findmyiphone from Skinnder927
 A new pyicloud version added to the reuqirements so the login is working again Added the device name to the users.py because otherwise all family members are "called"